-This goal is our commitment to engage diverse member of our older adult community and bring their voices to the decision-making table and ensure there is ongoing community engagement with all older adults.
-This approach fosters a deep connection between AAA and the community, making the council a key partner in delivering effective aging services.
+This goal is our commitment to engage diverse member of our older adult community and bring their voices to the decision making table and ensure there is ongoing community engagement with all older adults.
 This goal is informed by the two aging network values - equity and advocacy.

-Goal statement: Build an inclusive Advisory Council that has shared ownership of the aging plan to ensure Dane County Area Agency on Aging (AAA) programs are community-driven, responsive to diverse needs, and adaptable to changing circumstances.
+Goal statement: By building an inclusive Advisory Council that has shared ownership of the aging plan, Dane County Area Agency on Aging (AAA) can ensure that its programs are community-driven, responsive to diverse needs, and adaptable to changing circumstances.
+This approach fosters a deep connection between AAA and the community, making the council a key partner in delivering effective aging services.